berthubert/sqlitewrite/README.md

 every second.
 Because WAL mode is used, readers can be active without interrupting writes to the file.

+In case you are trying to read from the file while sqlwriter is trying to write to it, a busy handler is implemented.
+This will not block your main process, since writes are performed from a writing thread.

 Prepared statements are automatically created and reused as long as the same fields are passed to `addValue()`.
 If different fields are passed, a new prepared statement is made.